-Thomas Lowell “Tom” Buckland Memorial Teachers of Excellence Award Application (Deadline is July 1st of each year)
+Thomas Lowell “Tom” Buckland Memorial Teachers of Excellence Award Application (Deadline to submit all materials is July 1, 2020)

 The SCCSS annually honors the outstanding performance of teachers, college professors, and other worthy individuals and programs that work to promote quality social studies in the Palmetto State.
 Winning teachers will receive the following a plaque to commemorate the event, recognition by the SCCSS at the annual fall conference, free conference registration at the fall SCCSS Annual Conference, notification of the local media of this accomplishment, and a $100 cash award.

 This award recognizes and honors the accomplishments of a social studies teacher in the area of civil rights/civil liberties.
 Nominees inspire students to be fully informed about their civil rights and civil liberties assured by the Constitution.
 This teacher is someone who inspires students to take informed action when they see injustices and to be a responsible contributing member of our democracy.
 This award serves to honor a person who is striving to continue their work advancing civil rights and civil liberties.
 The recipient will be recognized at the South Carolina Council for the Social Studies Annual Conference.